SPEAK WITH A TEAM MEMBER (770) 920-6030

 2. Gathering and protecting the estate’s assets

 The executor should ensure that all assets of the estate are accounted for and secured.
-These possessions may include bank accounts, investment accounts, real estate or other property, vehicles, jewelry, or other assets.
+These possessions may include bank accounts, investment accounts, real estate or other property, vehicles, jewellery, or other assets.

 They will be responsible for establishing an estate bank account to hold the collected funds and should always keep a detailed inventory of the estate to address potential issues.
 For example, some heirs may not feel compensated reasonably or question their share of assets from the estate.